 Unlike the previous methodology, which distributed students over time, HELM distributes all higher education leavers to their imputed destination in the first year after they finished higher education.
 There is some inaccuracy because a number of moves informing the destination distributions took place in the second or third year after leaving higher education.
 This is offset by the fact that some moves may have been "lagged"; that is, occurring in the first year, but recorded in the second or third year after leaving higher education.
 There is a further offsetting effect in that the destination distributions assume that any individuals who did not change address in any of the three years after leaving higher education remained in their local authority of study while some of these may have moved (but not updated their health registration).

 As with the previous method, the approach of imputing place of residence for individual records has substantial advantages over making aggregate adjustments as any incorrect imputation would be automatically corrected when that person updates their health registration.
 The impact of using HELM, as opposed to the previous method of estimating graduate migration patterns for mid-2017, is presented in Appendix 2.

 Internal migration and special populations

 Movements of members of the armed forces are not included in the internal migration estimates.
-Whilst the NHSCR records movements of people into and out of the armed forces, movements of serving members are not recorded.
+While the NHSCR records movements of people into and out of the armed forces, movements of serving members are not recorded.
 For similar reasons, movements of prisoners are also not included in the internal migration estimates.
 The population of armed forces and prisoners are estimated separately.Back to table of contents

 An international migrant is defined as a person who changes his or her country of usual residence for a period of at least a year.
-International migration estimates are made up of immigration, emigration, asylum seekers and refugees plus their dependants.
+International migration estimates are made up of immigration, emigration, asylum seekers and refugees, plus their dependants.
 Estimates of international migration exclude the armed forces, whose movements are estimated separately.